 Cenotes are natural deposits of water that have formed with the rain that falls on the jungle and filters through the limestone rock soil, eroding and fracturing the land, in a process that has taken millions of years.
 Many of these water reservoirs are connected to each other throughout the Yucatan Peninsula, forming complex systems of underground pristine rivers.

 Which Puerto Morelos cenotes should I visit?

-Let's start by saying that there are two ways to explore Puerto Morelos cenotes: By driving from your hotel in a car or by taking a tour that will pick you up at your accommodation, take you on a fun adventure and return you to your hotel.
-Choose the option you like the most.
+Let's start by saying there are two ways to explore cenotes in Puerto Morelos: Driving from your hotel in a car or taking a tour to pick you up at your accommodation, taking you on a fun adventure, and returning you to your hotel.
+You can choose the option you like the most.

 These are the 5 places you cannot miss out on your visit to the Cenotes Route:

 - Siete Bocas: A semi-open cenote ideal for swimming and chillaxing.

 - Las Mojarras: A huge cenote with a diving platform, a water-landing zip line and ATVs.

 - Kin Ha: A park with 2 cenotes in Puerto Morelos, zip lines, ATVs and horseback riding.

 - Selvatica: An adventure park with various types of zip lines, a bungee swing, suspension bridges, Polaris ATVs, a roller coaster and a cenote.

 - Xenotes: Tour of 4 different cenotes run by Experiencias Xcaret.